Defining Sales Tax, Sellers Use Tax, and Consumer Use Tax

 Consumer Use Tax Definition

 Consumer use taxes are imposed by state and local governments for two reasons — to prevent someone from evading a sales tax by buying goods or taxable services from a non-taxing state and shipping them into the state that imposes the sales tax.
-The use tax protects retailers located in the state or municipality because it removes the incentive for consumers to shop outside that locality in order to avoid paying the sales tax.
+The use tax protects retailers in the state or municipality because it removes the incentive for consumers to shop outside that locality to avoid paying the sales tax.
 The use tax rate is the same as the sales tax rate, which includes state and may include local sales taxes.
 A taxpayer who does not pay use tax may be subject to interest and penalties.

 Transactions Subject to Consumer Use Tax